 - The best N64 games of all time

-The Nintendo Switch Online Expansion Pack is, on the surface, exactly what it sounds like.
-It is an expanded service to the base Nintendo Switch Online subscription that will give you access to more games for a higher cost.
-These games, as mentioned, will consist of N64 and Genesis titles, with more games being added as time goes on, plus all the normal functionality and games you get as part of the normal Nintendo Switch Online.
+The Nintendo Switch Online + Expansion Pack is, on the surface, exactly what it sounds like.
+It is an expanded service to the base Nintendo Switch Online subscription that gives you access to more games for a higher cost.
+These games, as mentioned, consist of N64 and Genesis titles, with more games being added as time goes on, plus all the normal functionality and games you get as part of Nintendo Switch Online.

-The current, base Nintendo Switch Online service will continue, so no one will be forced to upgrade to this new service if you don’t want to.
-The Expansion Pass will launch on October 25, 2021.
+The base Nintendo Switch Online service will continue, so no one is forced to upgrade to this service if they don’t want to.
+The Expansion Pass launched on October 25, 2021.